akeneo/pim-community-dev/components/supplier-portal-retailer/doc/circleci.md

 The main workflows are:
 - `suricates_pull_request`: this workflow handles changes on Pull Requests branches
-- `suricates-docs`: use for documentation branches
+- `suricates-docs`: used for documentation branches

 ## `suricates_pull_request` Workflow